Hyperoodon Movements in the Northeast Atlantic

 Hypmo logo

 When it comes to cetaceans (whales, dolphins and porpoises), beaked whales are some of the least understood because of their extreme diving, sparse distribution and deep water habitat.
-The northern bottlenose whale is the most abundant beaked whale in the Subarctic and Arctic regions.
-Like other beaked whales, northern bottlenose whales appear to be highly sensitive to noise from powerful acoustic sources like seismic airgun arrays and naval sonar.
-HYPMO addresses this lack of knowledge by studying the movement ecology (when, where, why and which animals move) of northern bottlenose whales and their vulnerability to exposure to manmade noise.
+The northern bottlenose whale is the most abundant beaked whale in high-latitude waters.
+Like other beaked whales, this species appears to be very sensitive to noise produced by sources such as naval sonar and seismic airgun arrays.
+HYPMO addresses this lack of knowledge by studying the movement ecology (when, where, why and which animals move) of northern bottlenose whales and their vulnerability to exposure to man-made noise.

-HYPMO is supported by grants from the University of Iceland Recruitment Fund, RANNÍS Icelandic Research Fund and RANNÍS Infrastructure Fund.
+HYPMO is supported by the RANNÍS Icelandic Research Fund and RANNÍS Infrastructure Fund, with additional support from the University of Iceland and University of St Andrews.

 Key Research Areas